VinceStaL/premium_calc/api/README.md

 # Premium Calculation API

-A simple API for calculating health insurance premiums based on various factors.
+A Node.js API for calculating health insurance premiums using XLSX files for data storage.

 ## Overview

-This API provides a premium calculation service that uses CSV files for data storage instead of a database.
-It's designed as a proof of concept that implements the same calculation logic as the original application.
+This API provides endpoints for calculating health insurance premiums based on various factors such as product type, state, scale code, payment frequency, and more.
+Instead of using a database, the application uses XLSX files to store rate tables and configuration data.

 ## Setup